Amazon Fault Injection Simulator logo

 AWS Fault Injection Simulator (FIS) is a fully managed service for running fault injection experiments on AWS.
 It allows you to improve an application's performance, observability, and resiliency by identifying and fixing weaknesses through controlled chaos engineering experiments.

-1 APIs 1 Capabilities 8 Features
+1 APIs 8 Features

 Chaos EngineeringDevOpsFault InjectionResilience Testing